 Previous students have:

-- Assisted with immigrant-refugee settlement at the Mennonite Centre for Newcomers, Catholic Social Services or similar agency
+- Assisted with an immigrant-refugee settlement at the Mennonite Centre for Newcomers, Catholic Social Services or a similar agency

 - Worked with youth (in a program that specifically targets newcomer youth) as part of Big Brothers and Big Sisters, the Boys and Girls Club or similar agency